 The most dangerous symptom is known as critical limb ischemia.
 Ischemia means tissue damage caused by a lack of blood and oxygen.
 In the case of PAD, it can be triggered by a blood clot that blocks a narrowed artery.

 Critical limb ischemia is a true emergency that requires immediate treatment to prevent gangrene, amputation, or death.
 Although rest pain is much less urgent, it usually involves revascularization (surgery or angioplasty with a stent).
 But patients with claudication may respond well to lifestyle treatment and medications — which is why early diagnosis and treatment are so important.

 Many patients with PAD don’t have any symptoms at all.
 But diagnosis and treatment are essential for them, too.
 Patients with PAD often have atherosclerosis in other arteries.
 That’s why they have an increased risk of heart attack, stroke, and cardiovascular death.
 The more severe the PAD, the higher the risk.

 PAD is a serious condition.
 Clogged arteries caused by decreased blood flow can cause painful cramping while walking or exercising.
 Other side effects include numbness, weakness or tingling in the legs and feet, and burning pain in the feet and toes.
-In severe cases, Peripheral artery disease of known for causing critical limb ischemia.
+In severe cases, Peripheral artery disease of known to cause critical limb ischemia.
 This is a condition that begins as open sores that do not heal.
 These sores will progress to tissue depth, causing gangrene, sometimes requiring amputation of the affected limb.

-A significant complication caused by peripheral vascular disease is the risk of a stroke or heart attack.
+A significant complication caused by peripheral vascular disease is the stroke or heart attack risk.
 Atherosclerosis causes the signs and symptoms of peripheral artery disease and isn’t limited to your legs.
 Fat deposits also build up in arteries supplying blood to your heart and brain.

 The best way to prevent peripheral arterial disease is to maintain a healthy lifestyle.
 That means: